oladebo/Data-warehouse-pipeline-on-sql-project/README.md

 ## BI Analytic & Reporting & (Data Analysis)

-## Licence
+## License
-This project is license under [MIT Licence] you are free to use, modify, and share project with proper attribution
+This project is [license under]:(MIT License) you are free to use, modify, and share project with proper attribution

 ### About me